rurigi-waweru/dsfpt10-p3-end-of-phase-3-project/README.md

 # 6.1.0 : Conclusions and Recommendations

-1. The ROC curve showing how your classifier performs across different thresholds.

-2. The AUC value, 0.90 summarizing overall performance for the  `Random Forest` points the best perfoming model.
+The ROC curve showing how your classifier performs across different thresholds.
+The AUC value, 0.90 summarizing overall performance for the  `Random Forest` points the best perfoming model.
 This means that it is the closest to perfect classification.

-3. From this we infer and conclude that the `Random Forest Model` is the most accurate and reliable classifier among the three

-4. Even though not as signicant as the inference above, it is worth noting that, All models outperform random guessing.
+From this we infer and conclude that the `Random Forest Model` is the most accurate and reliable classifier among the three.
+Even though not as signicant as the inference above, it is worth noting that, All models outperform random guessing.